HumanCompatibleAI/imitation/docs/tutorials/reward_networks.rst

 Reward Network Wrappers
 -----------------------

-Imitation learning algorithms should converge to a reward function that will theoretically induce the optimal/soft optimal policy.
+Imitation learning algorithms should converge to a reward function that will theoretically induce the optimal or `soft-optimal <https://arxiv.org/pdf/2203.11409.pdf>`_ policy.
 However, these reward functions may not always be well suited for training RL agents, or we may want to modify them to encourage exploration, for instance.

 There are two types of wrapper:

 * :class:`ForwardWrapper <imitation.rewards.reward_nets.ForwardWrapper>` allows for direct modification of the results of the reward network's ``forward`` method.
 It is used during the learning of the reward network and thus must be differentiable.
-These wrappers are always applied first and are always active.
+These wrappers are always applied first and are thus take effect regardless of weather you call `forward`, `predict` or `predict_processed`.
 They are used for applying transformations like potential shaping (see :class:`ShapedRewardNet <imitating.rewards.reward_nets.ShapedRewardNet>`).

 * :class:`PredictProcessedWrapper <imitation.rewards.reward_nets.PredictProcessedWrapper>` modifies the predict_processed call to the reward network.
 Thus this type of reward network wrapper is designed to only modify the reward when it is being used to train/evaluate a policy but *not* when we are taking gradients on it.
 Thus it does not have to be differentiable.

 The most commonly used is the :class:`NormalizedRewardNet <imitating.rewards.reward_nets.NormalizedRewardNet>` which is a predict procssed wrapper.
 This class uses a normalization layer to standardize the *output* of the reward function using its running mean and variance, which is useful for stabilizing training.
 When a reward network is saved, its wrappers are saved along with it, so that the normalization fit during reward learning can be used during future policy learning or evaluation.